Chemical free produce from the Quaker Farm Store!

 Adopt a Sheep

-Unsure if there would be interest, we decided to offer an Adopt-a-Sheep Program, just to try it, and we have been amazed by the enthuastic response.
+Unsure if there would be interest, we decided to offer an Adopt-a-Sheep Program - just to try it - and we have been amazed by the enthusiastic response.
 People just love it!
-Many of our customers dream of owning a farm in the country someday and having their very own flock of sheep.
-Now a personal experience is possible through Adopt-a-Sheep.
+Many of our customers and workshop participants dream of owning a farm in the country someday and having their very own flock of sheep.
+They are especially enthusiastic to work with such beautiful and versatile fleeces as are from pure Border Leicester and Cotswold sheep.
+Now, anyone, anywhere can have the personal experience of owning a sheep or lamb for themselves through our special Adopt-a-Sheep program.

 This is just a unique and wonderful opportunity!
 I am so excited to receive a fleece to work with from one of my very own "girls".
 Thank you so much for all of your hard work!